Pictures of Earth from space - Apollo images of our planet and beautiful close-ups from the Space Station

 And while some of the autonomous spacecraft destined for other worlds turned their sensors around for a parting shot, their cameras weren’t designed for the job, producing inferior images.

-In contrast, as the Apollo astronauts travelled out towards the Moon, they reached the perfect distances for planetary portraiture.
+In contrast, as the Apollo astronauts travelled out towards the Moon, they reached the perfect distances for capturing pictures of Earth from space.

 NASA had provided some of the world’s best equipment for photographing Earth: Hasselblad 500 EL cameras, Zeiss lenses and 70mm Kodak Ektachrome film.